 The Grey– The city’s most talked-about restaurant is located in a former Greyhound bus station.
 Indulge in craft cocktails in their former lobby before dining on dishes inspired by the South and its ingredients.

-River Street may have the reputation for being home to Savannah’s party scene, but you can also find neighborhood watering holes that are more popular with locals than visitors.
+River Street may have a reputation for being home to Savannah’s party scene, but you can also find neighborhood watering holes that are more popular with locals than visitors.

 Alleycat Lounge– The city’s newest cocktail bar is underground and has a massive cocktail menu organized into the type of alcohol.
 Choose from classic cocktails or the mixologists’ own concoctions.
 They also serve food.